Last Updated on by

 Zinc is extremely important to human fertility, particularly male fertility.
-Not only is zinc needed to modulate serum testosterone levels in men, healthy sperm cannot be produced without it.
-Zinc is important to female fertility too, but to a lesser degree.
+Not only is zinc needed to modulate serum testosterone levels in men, but healthy sperm also cannot be produced without it.
+Zinc is important to female fertility too but to a lesser degree.
 Or so the scientific community believes, at present.

 Zinc and Male Fertility